saschagaudlitz/Flash/README.md

     pip install mlflow

-Then start the MLFlow from the root directory of the project:
+Then start the MLFlow from the root directory of the project (better specify absolute path due to `ray`):

-    mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root=./mlruns
+    mlflow server --backend-store-uri=sqlite:///mlflow.db --default-artifact-root=/Users/konstantin/projects/Flash/mlruns

 Then you can access the server under `127.0.0.1:5000`.